-What is the best diet for kids (And Pregnant moms) with ADHD and ADD?
+What is the best diet for kids (And Pregnant moms)?

 The answer is the same healthy diet that everyone should eat to maximize brain health!
-But here are some specifics foods to eat for ADHD and some to avoid.
+But here are some specifics foods to eat for that are good for your brain health and some to avoid.

 In 2015 Dr. Robert Lustig, from the department of pediatrics at the University of California, San Fran published a dramatic study proving that sugar was toxic in a very unique study of childrens' diets and the effects of sugar when you control for calorie intake.
 Today, the average kid consumes 34 teaspoons of sugar every day, largely as corn syrup in sodas and processed foods.
 (Read article by Dr. Mark Hyman)

 - sugary drinks, including fruit juice (the body processes these fruit sugars as fast as sugar cane or corn syrup when the fruit's fiber isn't consumed at the same time.
 In other words: eat an apple, stay away from apple juice.)

 - desserts, candies, cookies, candy bars